Actyx/Actyx/web/developer.actyx.com/blog/2020-07-22-pond-v2-release.md

 guaranteed to see all formerly emitted events already applied to the state._

 This is very useful in all cases where you have one node executing tasks that other nodes ask for.
-Take for example an autonomous logistics robot that is bringing material to production machines that are soon to run out.
-On the production machines, there is an ActyxOS app emitting events that announce the task; on the robot, there is an app which looks at the open tasks and actually tries to fulfill them, by driving the robot.
+Take for example an autonomous logistics robot that is bringing material to production machines.
+On the production machines, there is an ActyxOS app emitting events that announce the task; on the robot, there is an app which looks at the open tasks and tries to fulfill them in the real world, by driving the robot.

 Whenever a task is done, another event needs to be published, indicating the task being done.
 So what the robot does is: